Did you know just 10 minutes of physical activity a day can benefit your physical and mental health?

 What is the cost of inactivity?

-In May Anchor Hanover in association with Demos has launched a report on the impact of inactivity which showed that physical inactivity of older people will cost the NHS £103m this year – and could cost more than £1.3bn by 2030 if left unaddressed.
+In May 2019 Anchor Hanover (in association with Demos) launched a report on the impact of inactivity which showed that physical inactivity of older people will cost the NHS £103m this year – and could cost more than £1.3bn by 2030 if left unaddressed.

 The report also highlights the human cost of inactivity in later life, illustrating how inactivity not only contributes to poorer physical health, but also cognitive decline, reduced emotional wellbeing and loneliness.